ISO 9001:2015 Clause 9.2 Internal Audit

 ISO 9001 clause number: 8.7.1/9.1.1

-Non conformity statement: In a Placement agency office, the auditor finds that the output that do not conform to their requirement are controlled.
+Nonconformity statement: In a Placement agency office, the auditor finds that the output that does not conform to their requirement is controlled.
 There are no suitable methods for monitoring and measurement of the QMS processes.

-- During an audit of a scheduled bank, the auditor observed that the envelopes containing bank cheques, which are being cut open by the attendant in a haphazard manner.
-The ‘Cheque clearance’ department of a bank deals with collection of cheques for onward clearance and crediting to customer’s bank account.
+8. During an audit of a scheduled bank, the auditor observed that the envelopes containing bank cheques, which are being cut open by the attendant in a haphazard manner.
+The ‘Cheque clearance’ department of a bank deals with the collection of cheques for onward clearance and crediting to the customer’s bank account.